 - 1 teaspoon mustard powder

 - fresh parsley

-Sauté the onions and mushrooms over medium high heat in 1 tablespoon of butter until they are soft and opaque.
+- Sauté the onions and mushrooms in 1 tablespoon of butter, until they are soft and start to caramelize.

 - Sprinkle the flour, mustard powder and paprika over the mushroom and onions, and mix throughout.
 Add the tomato paste and allow to cook for about 1 minute.

 - Pour in the brandy.
 Stir to ensure there are no lumps and allow the alcohol to slightly cook out ( about 1 minute).